phuse-org/SENDConform/doc/SHACL-AnimalSubject-Details.md

 <div class='def'>
   <div class='def-header'>Description</div>
   Targeting the Object of (`sh:targetObjectsOf `) the inverse of (`sh:inversePath`) the predicate `study:hasUniqueSubjectID` identifies USBUJID values that are assigned to more than one AnimalSubject.
-This test is the most informative when trying to quickly identify *duplicate USUBJID values*.
+This test is the most informative when trying to quickly identify <i>duplicate USUBJID values</i>.
 </div>

 SHACL Shape Method 1: Identify duplicate USUBJID values.